 The Labor Force Survey (LFS) is one of the nationwide household surveys undertaken quarterly which provides up-to-date information on the Philippine labor force and its characteristics.
 This survey gathers data on the demographic and socio- economic characteristics of the population and aims to provide a quantitative framework for the preparation of plans and formulation of policies affecting the labor market.

-From the result of the October 2018 LFS, Central Visayas has 5,330,000 total population of 15 years old and over wherein 60.7 percent engaged in the Labor Force also known as the Labor Force Participation Rate (Table 1).
+From the result of the October 2019 Labor Force Survey (LFS), Central Visayas has 5,476,000 total population of 15 years old and over wherein 61.5 percent were engaged in the Labor Force also known as the Labor Force Participation Rate (Table 1).

 Labor Force Participation Rate is the percentage of the total number of persons in the labor force to the population of 15 years old and over.

 The national employment rate in October 2019 was estimated at 95.5 percent.
 Among regions Central Visayas had an employment rate of 95.7 percent which is higher compared with the national estimate (Table 2).

 The labor force population consists of the employed and the unemployed persons 15 years old and over.

 In October 2019, workers were grouped into three broad sectors, namely, agriculture, industry and services sector.
 Workers in the services sector comprised the largest proportion of the population who are employed.
 It was followed by the agriculture sector and those in the industry sector are the smallest group.

 Employed persons are classified as either full-time workers or part-time workers.
 Full-time workers refer to those who worked for 40 hours or more during the reference week, while those who worked for less than 40 hours were considered part-time workers.
 The reference week or reference period refers to the past seven days (moving) from the date of interview and those who are aged 15 years old and over as of their last birthday and are to be included.